russellallen/self/docs/handbook/morphic.rst

 				bootstrap read: 'ovalModule' From: 'applications'

 ..  figure:: images/Figure13.*
-    :height: 458 px
-    :width: 430 px
-    :align: left

-    Figure 13: Saving the code for the new morph in a module file.
+    Saving the code for the new morph in a module file.

 Morph Creation: The Top-down Approach
 -------------------------------------